 The Museum of Modern Art is committed to enabling all visitors to experience its unparalleled collection of modern and contemporary art.
 MoMA recognizes the diversity of the general public's abilities and needs, and offers a variety of programs and services to ensure the accessibility of the Museum and its collection.
-The Museum strives to provide the most inclusive environment for every visitor.
-Through its Access Programs, each year the Museum serves over ten thousand individuals who have physical, learning, emotional, behavioral, or developmental disabilities, or are partially sighted, blind, hard of hearing, or deaf.
-Due to the staggering number of people affected by Alzheimer's disease, MoMA decided to develop programming for this particular audience, thereby further enhancing MoMA's programming for older adults.
+Through its Access Programs, each year the Museum serves over 10,000 individuals who have physical, learning, emotional, behavioral, or developmental disabilities, or are partially sighted, blind, hard of hearing, or deaf.
+Due to the staggering number of people affected by Alzheimer's disease, in 2006 MoMA decided to develop programming for this particular audience, and was one of the first museums in the country to do so.

-The Museum's offerings for individuals with dementia and their caregivers include by-request programs for groups coming from care organizations, such as assisted-living facilities, nursing homes, and adult care centers.
-These programs, which incorporate conversations and analyses of artworks and may include art-making components, can take place at the Museum and/or off-site at the organization.
-The Museum also offers Meet Me at MoMA, a monthly interactive gallery program during non-public hours for individuals with dementia and their family or professional caregivers (preregistration required).
-Since launching Meet Me at MoMA in 2006, the Museum has expanded and deepened its research and program development.
-This includes workshops for educators focusing on gallery teaching strategies and best practice, artwork selection, and audience-appropriate activities.
-In addition, MoMA has implemented multi-session art-making studio programs both in the Museum's classroom spaces and off-site at care organizations.
+MoMA’s offerings for individuals with dementia and their care partners include by-request programs for groups coming from care organizations, such as assisted-living facilities, nursing homes, and adult-care centers.
+These programs incorporate lively discussions of artworks as well as art-making components, and take place at the Museum and/or off-site at the organization.
+The Museum also offers Meet Me at MoMA, a monthly interactive gallery-discussion program for individuals with dementia and their family or professional care partners (preregistration required).
+Specially trained Museum educators facilitate all program offerings.

-The MoMA Alzheimer's Project is the national and international expansion of the Museum's outreach program for individuals living with Alzheimer's disease and other forms of dementia, as well as their caregivers.
-Funded by a major grant from MetLife Foundation, The MoMA Alzheimer's Project broadens the reach of MoMA's programming through the development of resources that can be used by museums, assisted-living facilities, and other community organizations serving people with dementia and their caregivers.
-By conducting presentations and workshops at conferences and hosting in-person and Web-based trainings, MoMA has shared its experiences and resources with people across the country and abroad.
+The MoMA Alzheimer's Project was the national and international expansion of the Museum's education programs for individuals living with Alzheimer's disease and other forms of dementia and their care partners.
+It was a special initiative in the Museum's Department of Education, which took place from 2007 to 2014.
+Funded by a major grant from MetLife Foundation, The MoMA Alzheimer's Project broadened the reach of MoMA's programming through the development of resources that can be used by museums, assisted-living facilities, and other community organizations serving people with dementia and their care partners.

-This Web-based resource expands the reach of Meet Me by making its contents available online.
-In addition to the content from the publication, the site also includes videos of MoMA programs in action and highlights special initiatives and projects that have taken place in conjunction with the Museum's art and dementia programs.
-To review this content, please visit our homepage, www.moma.org/meetme.
+This Web-based resource expands the reach of our print publication by making its contents available online.
+The site also includes video from special initiatives that have taken place in conjunction with the Museum's art and dementia programs, as well as a series of instructional training videos on how to plan and implement art discussion and art-making programs for this audience.

-MoMA is interested in measuring how its programs affect people with early-stage Alzheimer's disease and their caregivers.
-MoMA and the New York University Center of Excellence for Brain Aging and Dementia completed a groundbreaking evaluative study of Meet Me at MoMA in 2008.
-Researchers used quantitative and qualitative measures to assess the change in quality of life, mood, and level of engagement in activity of people with Alzheimer's and their family members.
-Results, including several statistically significant findings that show improved mood for both people with Alzheimer's and caregivers, indicate that there can be many benefits associated with programs for people with Alzheimer's.
+MoMA and the New York University Center of Excellence for Brain Aging and Dementia completed a groundbreaking evaluative study of Meet Me at MoMA, the Museum’s gallery discussion program for individuals with dementia and their care partners, in 2008.
+Results, including several statistically significant findings that show improved mood for both people with Alzheimer's disease and care partners, indicate that there can be many benefits associated with programs for people with Alzheimer's disease.
 To read the executive report, see the NYU Evaluation of Meet Me at MoMA.

-In 2011 The MoMA Alzheimer's Project commissioned Audience Focus, Inc. to conduct an investigation of museum programs developed for people with Alzheimer's disease and other forms of dementia and their caregivers.
+In 2011 The MoMA Alzheimer's Project commissioned Audience Focus, Inc., to conduct an investigation of the museum programs that have developed for people with Alzheimer's disease and other forms of dementia and their care partners.
 Evaluators surveyed the different types of programs that have emerged with the help of The MoMA Alzheimer's Project, and to what degree this programming has affected the educational philosophies and community relationships of participating museums.
-Educators directly responsible for implementation of the program were invited to participate, as well as other educators, volunteers, and/or people from partnering organizations.
 To read the executive report, see the Evaluation by Audience Focus, Inc.

 DEMENTIA: Background on Alzheimer's Disease